-• Pay Plan: For fiscal year 2020, MoDOT implemented a pay plan on January 1, 2020 providing a 1.1 percent cost of living increase, plus a two-step increase for salaried employees on steps 1-8 of their salary range, and a one-step increase for employees on step 9-17 of their range.
-Every salaried employee received at least a 3 percent increase.
+• Pay Plan: For FY 2020, MoDOT implemented a pay plan on January 1, 2020 providing a 1.1 % cost of living increase, plus a two-step increase for salaried employees on steps 1-8 of their salary range, and a one-step increase for employees on step 9-17 of their range.
+Every salaried employee received at least a 3 % increase.

-For fiscal year 2021, MoDOT submitted a legislative budget request to fund a one-step pay increase for employees below step 10 of their pay ranges starting in January 2021, and for the first year of a three-year plan to raise pay for jobs that are least competitive with the market and have the highest rates of turnover.
-While the Governor recommended these items, given the state's economic situation related to the pandemic, any pay plan in fiscal year 2021 seems unlikely.
+For FY 2021, MoDOT submitted a legislative budget request to fund a one-step pay increase for employees below step 10 of their pay ranges starting in January 2021, and for the first year of a three-year plan to raise pay for jobs that are least competitive with the market and have the highest rates of turnover.
+While the governor recommended these items, given the state's economic situation related to the pandemic, any pay plan in FY 2021 seems unlikely.